Asian Longhorned Tick

 Pathogens of human and veterinary medical importance that has clearly been shown capable to transmit or repeatedly found infected with, and the associated parts of the world, include:

 - SFTSV (human + veterinary)

 - JSF (human)

 The Asian Longhorn tick is a confirmed transmitter of bovine theileriosis and parasites that cause babesiosis infection in animals.
 Bovine theileriosis can reduce dairy production on cattle farms and occasionally kill calves.

 The ticks themselves can also cause anemia in sheep and cattle when densities are high.

 In Asia, field-collected Longhorned ticks can harbor pathogens that are also present, or very closely related to those found in the US.
 These include Anaplasma phagocytophilum, Ehrlichia chaffeensis, Babesia, and Powassan virus.

-Important Note: As of July 2020, NONE of the Longhorned ticks collected in the U.S. have tested positive for any pathogens that affect either humans or livestock.
+Important Note: As of July 2020, NONE of the Longhorned ticks collected in the U.S. have tested positive for any pathogens that affect humans.